Triage

 Every dimension with predefined options also shows an **Other** button alongside the preset choices.
 Clicking **Other** replaces the buttons or dropdown with a free-text input field where users can type a custom value.
 Clicking **Other** again toggles back to the preset options.

 This ensures users are never blocked when their situation doesn't match the predefined choices.
-For example, if your operating system options are "Windows", "macOS", and "Linux", a user running FreeBSD can click **Other** and type their OS manually.
+For example, if your operating system options are "Windows", "MacOS", and "Linux", a user running FreeBSD can click **Other** and type their OS manually.

 ### Submit Validation